 The primary operator controls are located in the Right Hand Rear body compartment.
 A secondary set of operator controls are located in Left Hand Rear body compartment.
-There are also three optional handheld wireless remote controllers.
-Each remote controller operates various combinations of wrecker boom, winch and underlift functions.
+There are two handheld wireless remote controllers.
+One operates all of the wrecker boom and winch functions and the second one operates the underlift functions.